A to Z List

 100 print pages that can be added to a student's quota if they run out.

-An honor bestowed upon retired faculty who have served the university for 10 or more years and have a record of teaching excellence, substantive scholarship, and meaningful service.
+An honor bestowed upon retired faculty who have served the university for 10 or more years.
+These retired faculty have a record of teaching excellence, substantive scholarship, and meaningful service.
 Benefits for faculty emeritus vary across departments.

 The process of encoding a message or information in such a way that only authorized parties can access it.
-The information will be unintelligible until it is decrypted.
+The information will not be clear until it is decrypted.

 Common term for CAT5 cable

-To save a copy of the current open document, database, image or video into a file format required by a different application.
+To save a copy of the current open document, image, etc. into a file format required by another application.

 Employees of the University in a teaching or research position.